 Vacuuming up pet hair from hard surfaces isn’t difficult, but it becomes significantly more difficult to remove when it’s embedded in your carpet or upholstery.
 Pet beds are notorious pet hair magnets and simply throwing them in the washing machine doesn’t solve the problem.
 According to Consumer Reports, pet hair tends to clump and stick to the wet fabric, drain pumps and sides of the wash cylinder, too.
 This means your washing machine and plumbing systems have to work harder, making a vacuum a better choice.

-Three of our finalists include brushes that are specifically designed for pet hair removal.
-In order to find out which handheld vacuum is best for pet owners, we took the Bissell – Pet Hair Eraser, Black + Decker – 20V MAX FLEX and Shark – Pet Perfect to task on a canvas dog bed that belongs to a Golden Labrador.
-For comparison, we also used the Dyson with the stiff brush attachment.
+Four of our finalists include brushes that are specifically designed for pet hair removal.
+In order to find out which handheld vacuum is best for pet owners, we took the Bissell – Pet Hair Eraser, Black + Decker – 20V MAX FLEX, Dyson – V7 Trigger and Shark – Pet Perfect to task on a canvas dog bed that belongs to a Golden Labrador.

 Labradors have a double coat: a soft, downy undercoat and a thicker guard coat.
 They shed their coats twice a year, but in temperate climates such as San Diego (where we tested), you can expect to find hair on your upholstery throughout the year.
 The light color of Golden Labrador hair makes it show up more easily, so it was a good measure of the finalists’ suction power.